mpayetta/mpayetta.github.io/_posts/2016-07-28-building-a-node-restful-api-request-validation.markdown

 There are three other kind of rules available which we're not using:

 - `query` will validate the data sent in the request query parameters (things after the first `?` in the URL)
-- `header` will validate the data sent in the reuqest headers.
+- `header` will validate the data sent in the request headers.
 - `cookies` will validate data sent on the request cookies.

 This validation groups (body, params, query, header, cookies) are defined by the other library we'll be using (express-validation).